All the lessons on this site and much, much more... Available Now On Support this Site:

 Lesson Eight: Accrued Income - part 1 (income that is still owing to you)

-Lesson Nine: Accrued Income - part 2 (getting paid by a debtor - someone who owes you)
+Lesson Nine: Accrued Income - part 2 (getting paid by someone who owes you)

 Click below to see questions and exercises on this same topic from other visitors to this page... (if there is no published solution to the question/exercise, then try and solve it yourself)